dinhlenguyen/trustsoft-internship/README.md

   - Instances are created using a Launch Template, ensuring consistent configuration
   - Integrated with an Application Load Balancer (ALB) for traffic distribution

+- **VPC Flow Logs**:
+  - Monitors and logs network traffic within the VPC.
+  - Captures all traffic (accepted, rejected, and all types) for analysis.
+  - Retention in days was set to 3 days
+  - Logs are stored in a CloudWatch Log Group
+  - Configured with an IAM Role with appropriate CloudWatch permissions.
+  > Be aware that once **log group** is created, it won't be deleted via terraform destroy.
+For more information[`here`](https://github.com/hashicorp/terraform-provider-aws/issues/29247).

+- **Config Rule - Required Tags**:
+  - Enforces a tagging policy for EC2 instances using AWS Config.
+  - The rule ensures that all EC2 instances have the following required tags:
+    - **Name**: Descriptive name for the instance.
+    - **Environment**: Specifies the environment (e.g., Dev, Test, Prod).
+  - Automatically evaluates compliance for each EC2 instance in the VPC.
+  - Non-compliant instances are flagged in AWS Config.

 - **CloudWatch Monitoring**:
   - CPU alarms for both EC2 instances with SNS email notifications